mriyazuddin/testimonials/ReadMe.md

-# Resume Project
+# Testimonial Project

-A simple HTML project that showcases layout of Testimonials.
+A simple HTML + CSS project that showcases layout of Testimonials.

 ## 🌐 Project URL